Kyriosity/read-write/README+/pencraft/README+/opuses/coll/IT_quotes-1.md

 <details><summary><ins><b>&nbsp;Doomed to debug&nbsp;</b></ins></summary>
 &nbsp;

-> ... the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.
+> ... the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.\
+_Maurice Wilkes_

+It's quoted sometimes as an appeal to quality but it's indeed a curious fact about the former hardware.

 <details><summary>Full quote</summary>
-By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.
+> By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.
 I well remember when this realization first came on me with full force.
 The EDSAC was on the top floor of the building and the tape-punching and editing equipment one floor below. [...]
-It was on one of my journeys between the EDSAC room and the punching equipment that "hesitating at the angles of stairs" the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.\
+It was on one of my journeys between the EDSAC room and the punching equipment that "hesitating at the angles of stairs" the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.
-_Maurice Wilkes_

 </details>